Bible Verses for Anxiety

 Key Bible Verses for Anxiety

-"Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
-And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus."
+"In nothing be anxious, but in everything, by prayer and petition with thanksgiving, let your requests be made known to God.
+And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus."

 Paul wrote this from prison — a reminder that peace is possible in the worst circumstances, not just comfortable ones.